Search engine optimization that used content marketing used to be simple.

 Pricing

-Our content mapping service is designed to suit websites big and small.
-It’s priced on a per-page basis starting at only $500.
+It’s priced on a per-page basis starting at only $999 for 12 pages.